sethusaim/wafer-fault-kubernetes/README.md

 - FastAPI for creating an web application
 - Machine Learning
 - MLFlow for experiment tracking,model versioning and model staging.
-- Kubeflow is used for pipeline orchestration.
+- Tekton is used for pipeline orchestration.
 - SQL-Lite as backend store for MLFlow server
 - AWS EC2 instances for deploying the MLFlow server
 - AWS S3 buckets for data storage
 - MongoDB Atlas for database operations
 - Docker Registry for storing the container images
 - AWS EKS cluster for managing the container
-- Podman is used for container builds
+- Docker is used for container builds
+- Infrastructure is managed by using terraform
 - Jenkins is used as CI tool
 - Argo CD for continuous delivery tool